-- 3.3 Section 18.6.5B requires "In any zone all required yards, open spaces, off-street parking and landscaping must be contained within that zone."
-As noted above, the site proposes excess parking from the buildings that are proposed.
-I note, however, that the parcels in the R-22 Zone are contiguous and support the existing use of the University on the surrounding lots.
-Therefore, any parking proposed to support those existing improvements are crossing the zone and would require relief from this section.
-This is a continuing comment. - 3.4 Section 18-7.4(a)1 requires "parking areas, passageways and driveways to be surfaced with a dustless, durable all-weather pavement, clearly marked for car spaces..."
-The area in front of the western most storage and maintenance building along Larchwood Avenue is shown as a gravel area.
-Relief is required from this section of the ordinance.
-The plans indicate this area remains as gravel.
-I note that should the Board desire the area be paved that the stormwater management report has been designed anticipating the area to be impervious.
-Therefore a revision to the report would not be required if the area is paved. - 3.5 Section 18-7.4 (b) 1 of the Borough ordinances outlines the requirements for Loading and Unloading Regulations as follows: "For every building, structure or part thereof having over 5,000 square feet of gross building area erected and occupied for commerce, dry cleaning, places of public assembly, industry and other similar uses involved in the receipt and distribution by vehicles of materials or merchandise, there shall be provided and permanently maintained adequate space for standing, loading and unloading services in order to avoid undue interference with the public use of streets or alleys".
+- 3.5 Section 18-7.4 (b) 1 of the Borough ordinances outlines the requirements for Loading and Unloading Regulations as follows: "For every building, structure or part thereof having over 5,000 square feet of gross building area erected and occupied for commerce, dry cleaning, places of public assembly, industry and other similar uses involved in the receipt and distribution by vehicles of materials or merchandise, there shall be provided and permanently maintained adequate space for standing, loading and unloading services in order to avoid undue interference with the public use of streets or alleys".
 None of the proposed buildings meet these criteria in either size or use.
 Therefore, a loading area is not required.
 I anticipate, however, that materials and supplies will be delivered to each of the buildings.
 The applicant should address any anticipated delivery vehicles and method for delivery to each site.
-It is my understanding from the applicant engineer that this will be provided in testimony.
-The testimony should also include the university's proposal for storing and collecting refuse and recyclables. - An asphalt area exists adjacent to the proposed golf center.
+Testimony was provided addressing how the University collects recyclables and refuse.
+Separate storage areas are not required at each building with the current system that is in place. - An asphalt area exists adjacent to the proposed golf center.
 The applicant should address if this is proposed to have parking spaces for the instructor/coach.
 If so, they should be delineated on the plan.
 Also, the applicant should address if ADA parking will be provided near this facility.
 I note the entrance into this asphalt area is through an existing parking space in the main parking lot.
 Prior access to this area could be achieved through a roadway that is located along the softball field.
 This roadway will be eliminated as part of the project so the access through the parking space will be the main access to the area.
-I recommend the space be stripped to prevent others from parking in that location.
+I recommend the space be striped to prevent others from parking in that location.
 Any reconfiguration of the parking in that area to permit this access should be shown on the plan. - a.
 The plans indicate the location of the handicap spaces for each of the proposed parking areas.
 The number and location as required by ordinance has been provided in the plans.
 Enlarged details of the grading for the transition areas and ADA ramps should be included on the plans.
-The applicant has indicated they will provide this detail. - b.
+The applicant has indicated they will provide this detail.
+I have no objection to this being a condition of any site plan approval the Board may grant. - b.
 A space is hatched on the northern side of the parking area around the temporary police station.
 The purpose of that hatching should be provided.
 I note that the number of spaces shown for that parking area does not include that space.
-I have reviewed this with the applicants engineer.
+I have reviewed this with the applicant's engineer.
 The hatched space is located over the access to the stormwater outlet chamber and stormwater pump system.
-This is reasonable.
+This is reasonable. - c.
+The existing garage located on Lot 2 is shown as being converted to storage.
+An access path is shown leading to the building.
+The path is blocked by parking spaces.
+The applicant should address the frequency of utilizing the building and address if the parking spaces should be striped to prevent vehicles from parking in the area of the proposed storage building access.
+Testimony was provided indicating access to this area is minimal and did not require the parking space opposite the access drive be hatched to prevent vehicles from parking and blocking this access.
+Based on the testimony, this is reasonable from an engineering point of view.